tan-nguyen090102/guide_map/README.md

 # guide_map
- A Unity Project for world map in 2D
+ A Unity project for static map navigation in 2D.